I want to talk about community.

 My chest tightens, my energy gets small and trapped and I feel like I can’t breathe.
 My brain plays the common trick of convincing me that if I can control everything, I won’t have anything to worry about.

-So it is accurate to say that my life is crowdsourced.
+My life is crowd-sourced.
 People who love me more than I deserve at times contribute to my potential.
 They look past my flaws and over-sharing and child-like enthusiasm and see my light.
 My parents accept my out-of-the-box lifestyle and support me in more ways than I can write in an essay.
 Sometimes I’m so committed to my own point of view that I can’t even receive this love.
 People in my life show me their heart and I reject it.
 Or I twist it to fit into my own understanding of what it means to share and miss an opportunity to experience the growth that can only come from admitting that I don’t know.

 As I write this I’m in the middle of a situation that has an open ending.
 I don’t know how some of the challenges will resolve.
 But in the past few weeks, I’ve had people step forward to offer a hand up in ways that I would have never imagined.
 And it seems to happen in the blink of an eye.
 Somehow, I’m in the right place at the right time and an opportunity is presented through people and places that surprise me.
 So far, the results have been far better than my original plans.
 I’m humbled by my small perspective.
 I limit my reality if left to my own devices.